Tomás Summers Sandoval is an associate professor of Chicana/o~Latina/o Studies and History at Pomona College, in

 I’m presenting a paper at the Historical Society of Southern California Conference.
 Check out the full program online.

 FRI • FEB 23 • 2:30PM • UC Santa Barbara

 I’m presenting a paper at the Sal Castro Memorial Conference at UCSB.
 The two-day event is free and open to the public.

 SAT • APR 7 • 1:15PM

 I’ll be in the city conducting a workshop on the history of Latinos in San Francisco for San Francisco City Guides.

 WED • APR 18 • 7:00PM • Berkeley

-I’ll be in Berkeley sharing my current work on the Vietnam War and “Mexican America” at a dinner event at the UCB Institute for Research on Labor and Employment (IRLE), located at 2521 Channing Way.
+I’ll be in Berkeley talking about my current work on the Vietnam War and “Mexican America” at a dinner event at the UCB Institute for Research on Labor and Employment (IRLE), located at 2521 Channing Way.
 The event is free and sponsored by the California Studies Association and the IRLE.

 FRI • APR 27 • 3:00PM • Fullerton Marriot/CSU Fullerton